antichainalysis/xmr-churner/writeup.md

 The concern is that if all of your churn transactions come from a single IP address, it could look like they are coming from an exchange or centralized platform.
 This could be an indicator that you're churning XMR with non-private intentions.

 However, not all nodes are CA so it wouldn't be every single TX (churn).
-Each chunk gets churned a random number of times and then each output split in size so there's a lot of oppurtunities for `moneroc` to have connected to CA node(s) and non CA node(s).
+Each chunk gets churned a random number of times and then each output split in size so there's a lot of opportunities for `moneroc` to have connected to CA node(s) and non CA node(s).